OHDSI/Themis/docs/pages/person/missing_birthdatetime.md

 - If only year of birth is given, and there are no records during their year of birth, use the 15th of June of that year.
 - If year of birth and month of birth are given, but no day of birth, then use the first day of the month in that year.
 - If time of birth is not given use midnight (00:00:0000).

+*If you have inferred any component of birth date in your ETL, this must be very clearly specified in your ETL documentation.*

 ## Date of ratification/published
 2021-09-25 (CDM v5.4 release)